meshery/meshery/install/playground/readme.md

 cd node_exporter-1.5.0.linux-amd64/
 ./node_exporter &
 ```
+Make sure to add nodeexporter.service inside /etc/systemd/system so that node exporter automatically starts when server boots up.

 After this create the namespace `monitoring` and apply `prometheus.yaml`.
 Notice the job_name: `prometheus` configured with two targets.
 It is the address of node exporter running on each node.